See What Our Patients Say’s About Us

 Prevention or treatment of fetal infection by HIG

 Commercially available HIG is manufactured from plasma of at least 1000 selected donors with high anti-CMV antibody titers and has a high neutralizing capacity since contain a high concentration of all human antibodies against CMV, including anti-trimer and anti-pentamer blocking antibodies.
 In addition, HIG displays modulatory activities on the complement system, cytokine production and activity, expression of Fc receptors, and lymphocyte activation.
 These effects decrease the inflammatory tissue damage in response to the replication of CMV.
-Although maternal CMV-seropositivity prior to pregnancy does not provide full protection against prenatal infection and disease, treatment of pregnant women with CMV-specific HIG may be effective in prevention of congenital CMV infection.
+Although maternal CMV-seropositivity prior to pregnancy does not provide full protection against prenatal infection and disease, treatment of pregnant women with CMV-specific HIG may be effective in prevention of congenital CMV disease infection.
 Moreover, several papers and case reports evidenced that HIG administration can decrease the severity of CMV-associated fetal anomalies.

 Adverse effects of HIG